 Strategies for Developing A Strong IoT Patent Portfolio

-(as published by IoT Evolution)
+(as published by IoT Evolution and RFID Journal)

 Intellectual property plays a key role in protecting innovation, especially in areas of technology that develop quickly.
 A strong patent portfolio is of particular importance to startups in the IoT space, as their survival depends greatly on the market success of their core technologies—and they are often in danger of having those technologies undercut by larger competitors.
 Within the IoT space there are unique challenges to obtaining strong patents.
 For example, where do you focus protection?
 Do you draft patents to cover the IoT devices or the analytics and systems that make them interesting?
 Can you protect both aspects?
 In this article, we discuss some strategies for tackling these challenges.